wackerservices/SitemapAutogenerator/README.md

 # sitemap-autogenerator

-The **Beta** version of an Ember AddOn for ember-cli that auto-generates a [sitemap.xml](https://support.google.com/webmasters/answer/183668?hl=en&ref_topic=4581190) file and adds it to the project.
+An Ember AddOn for ember-cli that auto-generates a [sitemap.xml](https://support.google.com/webmasters/answer/183668?hl=en&ref_topic=4581190) file and adds it to the project.

 Installation
 ------------------------------------------------------------------------------